hdShang/arxiv-daily/docs/cs-RO/2025-09-19/papers/250915733v1-gp3-a-3d-geometry-aware-policy-with-multi-view-images-for-robotic-ma.md

 ---
 layout: default
-title: GP3: A 3D Geometry-Aware Policy with Multi-View Images for Robotic Manipulation
+title: "GP3: A 3D Geometry-Aware Policy with Multi-View Images for Robotic Manipulation"
 ---

 # GP3: A 3D Geometry-Aware Policy with Multi-View Images for Robotic Manipulation